Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Conclusion

 \section{Conclusion}

-In conclusion, we have introduced the red-rec algorithm to solve atom reconfiguration problems on lattice geometries, specifically focusing on grids, and numerically benchmarked its performance against exact and approximation algorithms in the absence and presence of atom loss.
-The red-rec algorithm reduces the problem of preparing 2D configurations of atoms to the problem of solving individual columns and pairs of donor-receiver columns using efficient algorithms that exploit parallelism in hardware implementations of control operations.
-Individual columns are reconfigured using an exact 1D reconfiguration algorithm, whereas pairs of donor-receiver columns are solved heuristically by redistributing atoms from a donor column to a receiver column using a streamlined sequence of control operations simultaneously acting on multiple traps.
+We introduced the red-rec algorithm to solve atom reconfiguration problems on lattices, specifically focusing on grids.
+The red-rec algorithm reduces reconfiguration problems on grids to simpler reconfiguration problems on individual columns and pairs of columns.
+These problems are solved quickly and efficiently using simple algorithms.
+Individual columns are solved using the exact 1D algorithm; pairs of donor-receiver columns are solved heuristically by redistributing atoms from a donor column to a receiver column.

+Although we describe the red-rec algorithm over grids, it can be extended to other lattice geometries, as well as other sub-lattice geometries embedded in the grid.
+Examples are checkerboard sub-lattices and oblique lattices with rhomboidal boundaries, including triangular lattices (with two generator vectors of equal norm oriented at a relative angle of $\pi/3$, e.g., see Ref.~\cite{Tian2023}).

-In the absence of loss, a numerical comparison of exact and approximation algorithms shows that red-rec performs well at minimizing displacement operations, but performs more transfer operations than the 3-approx algorithm.
-Further reduction in the number of transfer operations might be achieved by enabling redistribution of surplus atoms in the target region over both rows and columns, as well as solving for blocks of columns of size greater than two.
+We numerically compared the performance of the red-rec algorithm against exact and approximation algorithms, both in the absence and presence of loss.
+In the absence of loss, we showed that red-rec performs well at minimizing displacement operations.
+However, it performs more transfer operations than the value achieved by the 3-approx algorithm (see Fig.~\ref{fig:comparison_to_exact} in App.~\ref{sec:exact_benchmarking}).
+Further reduction in transfer operations might be achieved by allowing for the redistribution of atoms in the target region and solving for blocks of columns containing more than two columns, e.g., containing two donors and one receiver.

+Improved reconfiguration algorithms enable preparing large configurations of atoms for a given mean success probability.
+In the presence of loss, red-rec prepares configurations of $256$ atoms in $512$ traps with a mean success probability of $\bar{p}=0.913(2)$.
+Moreover, it prepares configurations of $1024$ atoms in $2048$ traps with a mean success probability of $\bar{p}=0.21(1)$.